How to Start a Corporation in Kansas

 Step 4: File the Kansas Articles of Incorporation

 You will need to file the Kansas Articles of Incorporation to set up a corporation in Kansas.
-The Articles of Incorporation is the document that officially creates your Kansas corporation.
 You can file online, by mail, or in person with the Kansas Secretary of State.
 The filing cost is $85 for online submissions and $90 for paper submissions.

 This document will cover the basics of your corporation, including: